leogaboardi/MPPbay/readme.md

 # MPPbay project

-In this project I am practising further app development skills to implement a simple e-commerce website.
+In this project I am practising newbie-level web app development skills to implement a simple e-commerce website.

-# Next steps

-  TODO: P0: Picture management

-  TODO: P0: create the home page

-  TODO: P0: browse page: filter by category and user_id

-  TODO: Item edit / creation validation (in view and model)

-# Todo list:

-  TODO: P0: about page

-  TODO: P0: create a "splash" page for sign in where the user can select category

-  Favorite list

-  TODO: P1: user can favorite a product

-  TODO: P1: can see a list of favorite products

-  Purchase process

-  Others

-  TODO: P1: devise: format sign up page

-  TODO: P1: devise: format sign in page

-  TODO: P1: about page

-  TODO: P1: help & contact page

-  TODO: P1: devise: format 'Forgot your password page' page

-  TODO: P2: create SimilarItems model

-  TODO: P2: Put bootstrap, glyphcons.com contact
+The concept is similar to eBay: users can buy and sell stuff among themselves.
+The user in question are college/grad students who need are always looking for other students in order to get rid of their belongings when about to graduate, while admits want to look for bargains to get their new lives set up as fast and as simple as possible.